DoneDeal0/superdiff/README.md

 - `previousText`: the original text.
 - `currentText`: the new text.
 - `options`
-  - `showOnly` gives you the option to return only the values whose status you are interested in (e.g. `["added", "equal"]`).
-    - `moved` and `updated` are only available in `strict` mode.
   - `separation` whether you want a `character`, `word` or `sentence` based diff.
   - `accuracy`:
     - `normal` (default): fastest mode, simple tokenization of your text.
-    - `strict`: slower mode, exact tokenization of your text, handle all language subtleties (Unicode, CJK scripts, locale-aware sentence segmentation if a locale is provided, etc.).
+    - `high`: slower mode, exact tokenization of your text, handle all language subtleties (Unicode, CJK scripts, locale-aware sentence segmentation if a locale is provided, etc.).
   - `detectMoves`:
     - `false` (default): optimized for readability.
 Token moves are ignored so insertions don’t cascade and break equality (recommended for UI diffing).
     - `true`: tracks token moves exactly.
 Semantically precise, but noisier (a simple addition will move all the next tokens, breaking equality).